Ryuma-Orita/academic-kickstart/content/ja/lecture/zemi.md

 	[12/22](https://youtu.be/kbc1YjrTzpc)
 	[1/19](https://youtu.be/PXwrUqAoztg)
 	[2/2](https://youtu.be/74mhXUWtBNs)
-- KY: Algebraic Topology（A. Hatcher 著）
+- KY: Algebraic Topology（Allen Hatcher 著）
 	4/21
 	[5/7](https://youtu.be/XV8rfGFiT8A)
 	[5/26](https://youtu.be/VtBF3tr2XEA)